 Considerable disturbance has taken place within the site boundary during the twentieth century including the loss of a south-western range and the construction of an underground reservoir, and more recently the clearance of mature trees and vegetation from the site.
 The scheduled monument of Crayke Castle was added to Historic England's Heritage at Risk register in 2016 due to damage from animal burrowing.
-The present vacancy, lack of regular maintenance, the quality and condition of the Victorian stair tower and extension have impacted on Crayke Castle's aesthetic value.
+The present vacancy, lack of regular maintenance, the appearance of the reservoir, the quality and condition of the Victorian stair tower and extension have impacted on Crayke Castle's aesthetic value.
 These need only be temporary, as regenerating the site with a sensitive treatment of interiors and exteriors, with conservation repair and regular maintenance will see Crayke Castle returned to its former glory.
-The sensitive replanting of the grounds also has the potential to provide a suitable setting for Crayke Castle.
+The sensitive replanting of the grounds and removal or sensitive reuse of the reservoir also has the potential to provide a suitable setting for Crayke Castle.